The owners-only 401(k) offers the high contribution limits and flexible investment strategies of a traditional 401(k) to owner-only businesses.

 The deadline for establishing an owners-only 401(k) is the last day of your business’s tax year, but no later than December 31.

 The deadline for funding the employer contribution to an owners-only 401(k) is the business tax filing deadline, including extensions.
 The deadline for depositing salary deferral contributions is the earliest date on which the deferral can be reasonably segregated from the general assets of the business, but no later than the 15th business day of the month following the deferral.

-The U.S. Department of Labor has proposed a new regulation for small plans that provides a seven-day safe harbor for depositing salary deferral contributions to a plan.
+The U.S. Department of Labor has proposed a new regulation for plans that provides a seven-day safe harbor for depositing salary deferral contributions to a plan.
 As long as the contributions are transmitted within seven business days after the amounts would have been paid to the employee, the contributions would be considered timely.

 Due to final 401(k) regulations issued in 2006, an owner of an unincorporated business (sole proprietor) can postpone the deposit of a deferral until the tax filing date, provided the deferral election is made by the end of the tax year (December 31 if a calendar tax year).
 For sole proprietors, compensation is deemed to be earned on the last day of the tax year.
-That means the election to defer must be paid by that date, since an election to defer can never be made retroactively.
+That means the election to defer must be made by that date, since an election to defer can never be made retroactively.
 However, the deposit can be made up until the tax filing deadline, including extensions.

 Owners-only 401(k) plans are extremely flexible from a funding perspective.
 There are two primary components to an owners-only 401(k) plan contribution: profit sharing and salary deferral.

 The profit sharing contribution can be any amount up to 25% of annual compensation.

 Employee salary deferrals can be any amount up to $18,000 for 2016, plus an additional $6,000 catch-up contribution if the employee reaches the age of 50 or older by the end of the calendar year.